Mvwestbury/AncientGenomicsWorkshop25/README.md

 # Task 4: Investigating biases
-Repeat the analyses from Task 2 but swap out a single (or multiple) modern individuals with their simulated damaged counterparts.
+Repeat the analyses from Task 2 but swap out a single (or multiple) modern individuals with their simulated damaged counterparts in the bamlist.

 **Question:** Do the results change if we replace the high quality modern individual with a low quality ancient equivalent?